SchynsLab/medusa/_sources/api/python/data/example_data/index.rst

    torch.Size([32, 384, 480, 3])

-.. py:function:: get_example_h5(load=False, model='mediapipe', as_path=True)
+.. py:function:: get_example_h5(load=False, model='mediapipe', device=DEVICE)

    Retrieves an example hdf5 file with reconstructed 4D data from the example video.

    :param load: Whether to return the hdf5 file loaded in memory (``True``)
                 or to just return the path to the file